The demand for data scientists and data practitioners continues to increase.

-Data practitioners spend 80% of their valuable time finding, cleaning, and organizing the data, leaving only 20% to actually perform analysis on it – which is the most enjoyable part of the role.
+Data practitioners spend 80% of their valuable time finding, cleaning, and organizing the data.
+This leaves only 20% of their time to actually perform analysis on it – which is the most enjoyable part of the role for most.
+This is the 80/20 rule, also known as the Pareto principle.

-This continues to be an 80/20 rule, also known as the Pareto principle, in data science as the amount of data available has increased exponentially.
-More often than not, data scientists spend hours preparing and cleaning the data to produce a report for stakeholders, only to find out they were looking for something else or didn’t understand the analysis enough to act on it.
+Data scientists spend hours cleaning the data and creating reports only to find out they were looking for something else or didn’t understand the analysis enough to act on it.
+As the amount of data increases, so does the problem.

 Preparing and Analyzing Data